technomancy/leiningen/doc/TUTORIAL.md

 for listing the project in your main project's `:dependencies`; it simply supplements that for convenience.
 If you have a project in `checkouts` without putting it in `:dependencies` then its source will be visible but its dependencies will not be found.
+If you change the dependencies of a checkout project you will still have to run `lein install` and restart your repl; it's just that source changes will be picked up immediately.

 Checkouts are an opt-in feature; not everyone who is working on the project will have the same set of checkouts, so your project should